dappforce/subsocial-docs/docs/tokenomics/Token-economics.md

   - Tipping
   - Subscriptions
   - Pay-Per-View
-  - Selling or renting out your space or posts
+  - Selling or renting out your spaces or posts
 - Deploying smart contracts
-- Minting space tokens
+- Minting social tokens
 - Voting in governance
   See the [Lightpaper](/docs/lightpaper/) for greater details.